TFS Gulf

 Headquartered in London, United Kingdom, The Home Office is a ministerial department of His Majesty’s Government.
 It is responsible for immigration, security, and law and order

-Who is eligible for Skilled Worker visa UK?
+Who is eligible for a Skilled Worker visa UK?

 Apart from fitting the abovementioned requirement, one must